Coskon/coskmusicbot/README.md

 - `forward [time]`: Fast forwards or rewinds the specified time (depends if the time is positive or negative), time can be given either in seconds or in HH:MM:SS format.
 - `volume [volume]`: Changes the volume of the current track, in percentage (from 0.01 to 300%) or dB (from -80 to 9.54dB)
 - `shuffle`: Randomizes the order of the songs in the queue.
+- `reverse`: Reverses the order of the queue.
 - `autodj [query]`: Periodically gets similar songs from whats playing/the query (if given), and ads them to the queue.
 - `shazam [duration]`: Tries to recognize the currently playing song and gives info about it. "duration" is the length of the clip to search, default is 15 (in seconds).
 - `eq [type] [volume]`: Equalizes the track, types: "bass", "high".
 Volume in dB, from 0 to 12dB.
 This will be changed to be more in-depth.